cloudmesh-project/reu-2014/projects/bigdata.rst

 ----------------------------------------------------------------------

-How can a substantial amount of open source software packages successfully be installed and tested on FutureGrid machines and later made attainable utilizing the beneficial platform product named Chef?
+How can a substantial amount of open source software packages successfully be installed and tested on FutureGrid machines and later made attainable utilizing the beneficial platform named Chef?

 Design
 ----------------------------------------------------------------------